thk2b/autoscroll-react/README.md

 ## What it does

-This package exports a function that takes a `React.Component` and returns a `React.PureComponent` that renders the passed component without any additional markup.
-Whenever the wrapped component updates, it is scrolled to the bottom, unless the user has scrolled up.
-In addition (since 3.1.0), when the list is resized (when content is added), it will be scrolled in order to keep the user's original scroll position.
+This package exports a function that takes a `React.Component` <b>class</b> and returns a `React.PureComponent` that renders the passed component without any additional markup.
+It adds the following behaviours to the wrapped component:

+- Whenever the list updates, it is scrolled to the bottom, unless the user has scrolled up.

+Suppose the wrapped component is a chat.
+When a message is added, the chat should be scrolled to the bottom to show the lastest message.
+But if the user has scrolled up, and a new message is posted by another user, the list should *not* scroll down to show the new message, as the user is reading another message.

+- If the list is scrolled all the way up and content is added, the current scroll position is preserved.

+This feature was added to suport infinite scrolling lists where new content is fetched when the list is scrolled all the way up.
+Again, consider the case where the wrapped component is a chat.
+When the user scrolls all the way up, the app (somehow) gets older messages from the server and adds them to the list.
+By default, the current scroll position of the list is preserved, leading to the the list showing the first of the newly added messages instead of the previous last message.
+This means the list 'jumps' when content is added to the top of the list.
+A pragmatic solution to this issue is to scroll down the list by the correct amount when it updates and is scrolled all the way up.
+But this causes some issues when the list is scrolled all the way up and content is added to the bottom.

 ## Usage